dannydulai/libwing/SDK.md

 network, connecting to them, reading/writing console parameters, and receiving any changes made on the mixer itself.

+There is a C wrapper for this library.
+It generally follows the C++ API.
+You can find it in `wing_c_api.h`.

 ## Basic Concepts

 The Wing console exposes its functionality through a tree of nodes.
 Each node has: